10 eye-opening facts about World War 2

 Learn about this hugely important event in British history…

-In September 1939, Britain entered into what would become the world’s most devastating war to date – World War 2.
+In September 1939, Britain entered into what would become the world’s most devastating war to date.
+Learn all about the events that changed the lives of millions in our World War 2 facts….

 World War 2 facts